Data Centers in New Zealand

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal cloud services are readily available from multiple providers.
-Global suppliers like Hivelocity offer dedicated server solutions from data centers within the region.
+Bare Metal: Bare metal server options are widely available from multiple providers.
+Global suppliers like Hivelocity offer dedicated server infrastructure for workloads requiring maximum performance and control.

 Power Analysis

-Power Grid Reliability: The national grid is well-engineered and reliable, particularly in the primary data center markets of Auckland, Wellington, and Christchurch.
+Power Grid Reliability: The national power grid is well-engineered and reliable, particularly in the main economic centers where data centers are located.
 Major facilities are supported by redundant power feeds from multiple substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate